What is Linux screen? How to install It

 screen-version

-The process of installing the Linux screen is finished with this ease.
+The process of installing the Linux screen is finished with ease.
 You can use it from now on.

 Using Linux Screen in all Linux distributions